LuminarTechnology/bangla-reels-frontend/README.md

    - Follow **clean code principles** and try to keep components **small & reusable**.
    - Use **TypeScript strictly** to avoid runtime issues.
    - Run **lint & format** before committing (`eslint`, `prettier`).
    - **File length guideline:** Try to keep a single file under 150–200 lines for readability and maintainability.
+If needed discuss with the **team** before adding it.

 3. **Collaboration**
    - If a new library/technology is required, discuss with the **team** before adding it.